kubasejdak/kubasejdak.github.io/docs/blog/posts/variadic-functions--part-1-va_args-and-friends.md

     C++ added an optional comma before the ellipsis to be compatible with C, where comma is obligatory.

-The standard library provides the [<cstdarg>](https://en.cppreference.com/w/cpp/header/cstdarg) header with the following tools to work with the variadic arguments:
+The standard library provides the [<cstdarg>][cppreference-cstdarg] header with the following tools to work with the variadic arguments:

 - `va_list` – helper type, that represents the variadic arguments list,
 - `va_start()` – initializes the `va_list` object in the current function,